minhhahl/docker-compose-elk-stack/README.md

 - Cerebro
 - Filebeat (collect docker logs and send to logstash)

-The current setup also supports run multi instances for:
+We could run multi instances for:

 - Logstash
 - Kibana